10 easy tips to improve ergonomics for the remote worker

 January 19, 2023

 Ergonomics is about so much more than just the right working posture.
-It maintains the energy levels of your employees and enhances the mental focus....
+It maintains the energy levels of your employees and enhances the mental focus.

 January 2, 2023

 Did you make new year's resolutions?
-This time we won't give you advice on how to keep up the habits, but we'll give you 4 habits you need to stop doing.
-And more importantly, how you convert those into good habits.
-Negathive thinking: we all experience […]
+This time we won't give you advice on how to keep up the habits, but we'll give you 4...

 Book your online appointment

 With the workability cheque you can receive support to identify problems with workable work within your organisation as a one-man-business, SME, large company or social profit organisation with at least 1 employee on the payroll.
 The intention is to improve labour conditions sustainably.
-Through the cheques, Flandres finances up to 60% of your project, with a maximum of €10.000.
+Through the cheques, Flanders finances up to 60% of your project, with a ceiling of €9,000.